 The VLCF administers the Virginia Land Conservation Fund.
 DCR helps administer, manage and protect VLCF's lands.

-The Virginia Outdoors Foundation (VOF) holds conservation easements on more than 405,215 acres in 99 local jurisdictions.
+The Virginia Outdoors Foundation (VOF) holds conservation easements on more than 760,000 acres in 106 localities.
 (The easements held by VOF are sometimes called open space easements because they are held by a government entity.)
 The easements protect various natural resources, including watershed areas, settings for historic homes, scenic views, lands adjacent to public parks and game preserves, and more.

 The DOF implements the federal Forest Legacy Program, which aims to protect and conserve important forests threatened by conversion to non-forest uses, such as development.